The temple of Artemis, Artemis temple Ephesus, About Ephesus

 temple but also of abundance, hunting and wild life.
 The genuine statue

-of Artemision,
+of Artemisio

 removed during the fire, is today exhibited in the Selcuk Museum.